 This dessert recipe takes inspiration from savory baking techniques and flavors to add unexpected flavor through spice and heat.
 The play of textures, temperatures, and sweet with savory accents makes this dish one of the most sophisticated summer desserts around.

-For the Black Pepper-Strawberry Coca:
+Black Pepper-Strawberry Coca:

 - Mix water, yeast, flour, salt, and black pepper on speed 4 of a KitchenAid, just until it comes together.

 - Increase to speed 6 and allow to mix for about 8 min.
 Dough should clear the sides of the bowl when ready.
 Dough should have a glossy sheen to show proper gluten development.